 Step 2.
 Installing MySQL.

-First add its official repository to install MySQL community server:
+First, add its official repository to install the MySQL community server:

 The package installer will prompt you to select the MySQL repository.
 Based on your selection, the installer will configure repositories to receive the appropriate version of MySQL.